10000 lumen flashlight: Fenix LR35

 The ARB-L21-4000P batteries are protected and have a button top.
 Unprotected, flat tops don’t work.
 The contact board on the positive side is built with reverse-polarity protection.
 This means that the positive contacts are recessed.
 This is the reason why you can’t use flat tops.

-All of my readings were taken from a fully-charged Fenix batteries
+All of my readings were taken from fully-charged Fenix batteries

 No Amps are measured because that’s a little difficult with this type of flashlight.
 There is no tailcap.

-Lumens measured at 30 seconds, prior to the runtime tests.
+Lumens were measured at 30 seconds, prior to the runtime tests.

 As you can see, Turbo is dropping rapidly from roughly 10240 lumens at startup to 8615 after 30 seconds.
 This is not exactly timed but roughly this number since the output drops so quickly.
 When you compare the runtime test, you can see that Turbo and High have about the same output after the largest output drop, but I used the above Lumen measurements (which were done by counting, and not with a timer) to calculate runtimes.
 I have been using Lumens at startup up till recently, but wanted to do it this way since it’s according to the ANSI standards.
 Unfortunately enough that comes at a cost of precision, especially with these high power flashlights!
 They drop in output just too quickly to really within the first 30 seconds.